-Picking a neighbourhood to move to in a new city is not always a walk in the park.
-The first thing you have to decide is if you would like to live in the centre of the city or on the outskirts.
+Picking a neighborhood to move to in a new city is not always a walk in the park.
+The first thing you have to decide is if you would like to live in the center of the city or on the outskirts.

-If you are a person who prefers the city these are some of the neighbourhoods you should definitely consider:
+If you are a person who prefers the city, these are some of the neighborhoods you should definitely consider: